Gunnison Valley High School Student Handbook

 Student parking areas are designated as those South of school in the main parking lot, West of the gymnasium, and West of the baseball field.
 (Six parking spots)

-Faculty parking areas are the areas between the school and the Seminary building (North, East, and South); those parking spots north of the main building on the west side; and those parking spots east of the auditorium/band room area.
+Faculty parking areas are the areas between the school and the Seminary building (North, East, and South); the front row of the main parking lot; those parking spots north of the main building on the west side; and those parking spots east of the auditorium/band room area.
 Students Are Not Allowed in Faculty Zones.

 All areas that have designated as RED ZONES, and those areas designated as HANDICAPPED ZONES, are NO PARKING areas.

 Those parking spots located South of the big gym, along the edge of the lawn area used by the P.E. classes, are NO PARKING zones during the school day.

 Due to the high incidence of minor traffic collisions, and the possibility for severe pedestrian injury to students accessing the field area during school hours, this area must be kept clear of vehicles from 8:00 a.m. until 3:00 p.m.